 From princesses to warrior queens, these rich, classic, and regal names have adorned some of history’s most prominent royal figures.

-Royal Ties: Queen Amina of Zaria was an African warrior queen in the 1500s, lauded for her strength and leadership.
-Though it’s worth noting she made some dark decisions when it came to choosing husbands (short story: she enslaved and then murdered them, yikes!)
-Today, she is known in Nigeria as, “Amina, woman as capable as a man.”
+Royal Ties: Queen Amina of Zaria was an African warrior queen in the 1500s who was lauded for her strength and leadership.
+Though it’s worth noting she made some dark decisions when it came to choosing husbands (short story: she enslaved and then murdered them—yikes!), she is known in Nigeria today as, “Amina, woman as capable as a man.”

 Royal Ties: While this beautiful name with biblical roots has no notable regal namesake, its noble meaning makes it fit for anyone of royalty.

 Royal Ties: Princess Aiko is the only child of Emperor Naruhito and Empress Masako of Japan.
 Though she is not in line for the throne—only men are allowed to reign as monarch in Japan—Princess Aiko is full of ambition and currently earning a degree in Japanese literature.

 Royal Ties: Princess Athena Françoise Marie, Countess of Monpezat is a member of the Danish royal family and currently 10th in line for the throne.

 Origin: Latin | Meaning: Blessed one

 Royal Ties: Beatrice is the name of real-life royal Princess Beatrice, who is one of the late Queen Elizabeth II’s grandchildren.
 Fans of the popular book series American Royals also know Princess Beatrice of the oldest daughter in the book’s fictionalized American royal family.
 And Bea is the cutest nickname!

 Royal Ties: Following an impressive line of regal Catherines, Kate Middleton—also known as the Princess of Wales—is the latest royal to carry the name.